rosaregalado/art-blog/README.md

 ABOUT
 -----------------------------------------------------------------------------
-This project is a luxury decor ecommerce application using Flask framework.
+This project is an art blog application using Flask framework.